Jordan–Syria relations: Ba'athist era

-In the late 1960s, tensions between the Hashemite Kingdom of Jordan and Ba'athist Syria tensions were exacerbated, following the rift between Jordan and the PLO, with Syria supporting the Palestinians against Jordan.
+In the late 1960s, tensions between the Hashemite Kingdom of Jordan and Ba'athist Syria were exacerbated, following the rift between Jordan and the PLO, with Syria supporting the Palestinians against Jordan.
 In September 1970, during the full-blown military hostilities between Jordan and the PLO known as Black September, Syria sent an armored division into Jordan to reinforce the Palestinian forces under attack by Hussein's army.
 By July 1971, Syria had broken off diplomatic relations with Jordan over the issue.

 The October 1973 War against Israel resulted in a gradual improvement in relations, as Jordan contributed to the Syrian military effort; however, another break between Syria and Jordan occurred in 1977, following Jordan's tacit support for Egyptian President Sadat's peace initiative.
 During this period Syria charged Jordan with harboring members of the Muslim Brotherhood, who had escaped from Syria.

 During the Syrian Civil War

-2012-2019
+2010s

 In 2012, relations became somewhat strained due to the Syrian civil war; reports emerged of Jordanian forces clashing with Syrian forces along the border.

 Jordan unofficially came out against the government of Bashar al-Assad in Syria (an ally of Iran), considering Iranian long-term presence in Syria as a threat to its security.
 Jordan was also alleged to have been working with Saudi Arabia, Russia, and Israel in an attempt to curb Iranian involvement in Syria.

 On 28 July 2012, Jordan opened the Zaatari refugee camp east of Mafraq to host Syrian refugees.

 On 30 April 2014, the Azraq refugee camp opened near Azraq.

 On 26 May 2014, Jordan expelled Syrian ambassador Bahjat Suleiman who, according to the Jordanian Foreign Ministry spokeswoman, was declared persona non grata because of "continued offensive statements, through his personal contacts or writing in the media and the social media, against the kingdom."

 Jordan is part of the American-led intervention in Syria, and has established a "special working mechanism" to coordinate its involvement there with the Russian military intervening in the civil war on Assad's side.

 Although Jordan initially supported the moderate rebel coalition known as the Southern Front, it later pressured the United States to freeze the CIA's armament support for them.
 Jordan is said to support the Revolutionary Commando Army, but has stated the objective of that group is to fight the Islamic State of Iraq and the Levant (ISIS), not the Syrian government.

+2020s

 On 19 July 2021, US president Joe Biden met with Jordanian king Abdullah II and discussed, among other things, the future of the Syrian crisis.
 In that meeting King Abdullah suggested Biden cooperate with Russia and the Government of Syria to help stabilize Syria and restore Syrian sovereignty and unity.